LaraCastelo/Gov.API/README.md

 The Transparência Portal's public data catalog only allows CPCC records to be downloaded one year at a time, filtered by ministry, which makes it difficult to build a multi-year dataset covering all agencies.
 To work around this, the data was collected directly through the public API in 12-month blocks and combined into a single dataset.

-> **Note:** the source material mentions two slightly different date ranges for the collection period — "August 2021 through May 2026" in one place and "July 2021 to June 2026" in another.
-Worth confirming the correct range before publishing.

 ---

 ## Collection Methodology